privong/papers-in-markdown/aastex62/demo.md

 However the `pandoc-crossref`^[<https://github.com/lierdakil/pandoc-crossref>] filter adds support for this (and has been used in the preparation of this document).
 `pandoc-crossref` uses the same syntax as `pandoc-citeproc`, so adds little cognitive overhead in inter-document referencing.
 However in order avoid `pandoc-citeproc` processing internal references, `pandoc-crossref` must be invoked first.

+## \TeX\ Clean up

+A small amount of clean \TeX\ source cleanup may be necessary after running the Markdown through `pandoc`.
+The YAML header elements are incorporated into the manuscript using `for` loops, which may leave trailing punctuation in lists (e.g., a trailing em dash following the list of keywords).
+These will show up in the final output source unless they are removed at the intermediate stage.

 # Summary